dalguete/docker/bindfs/README.md

 Then, in order to config the bindings creation, the file at **/etc/default/my-bindfs-mounts** (in the container) must be overriden with the custom things we want to define.
 You can use the file provided here as a guide.
-Every entry is what **bindfs** command expects.
+Every entry in that file, is what **bindfs** command expects.

 Finally, enjoy.
-You'll see all mounts in place.
+You'll see all bindings in place.